 Commitment to A/B-testing

 One of her main talking points was commitment.
 “Once you have started an experiment, you have to go through with it”, she told Sebastian Waschnik, who hosted the fireside chat.
 That may sound obvious.
-Get a Remote Job at a Company you loveSIGN UP FOR FREE But the temptation or even the pressure to stop an experiment if it’s not working is always there.
+But the temptation or even the pressure to stop an experiment if it’s not working is always there.
 If you run an A/B-test with a specific user group, it might happen that you are really hurting their user experience and even lose them as customers through the process.

 While that might hurt you in the short term it’s important to go through as planned, says Sade.
 Otherwise, you run the risk of screwing your data entirely.
 “Before we did our experiments, we ran a power calculation how long it needs to run”, Sade explains the process.
 “And then you have to do it accordingly, otherwise the likelihood of false results is a lot higher.
 At Codecademy, we only stopped testing when we saw our conversion and our money tank seriously.”

 Pros and Cons of having your own tooling

 Another important lesson Sade talked about is to always have a control group of five to ten percent of users, that never get exposed to any experiments or user tests.
 This is in addition to having a normal control group during the regular testing process.
 By doing this you make sure that you always know how regular users interact with your product just the way it should be.

 One question many companies have is if they should build their own testing platform or if they should buy something on the ever-growing market for A/B-testing.
 The benefit of having your own toolset is that it allows you to personalize how you want to do your experiments.
 On the other hand, it requires you to maintain your tooling, says Sade.
 So it is, in the end, a matter of resources and how much of them you can allocate to an owned platform.

 - Compositing Artist (all genders) bei Accenture, Kronberg im Taunus